Pavithra-B-08/Markdown-to-HTML/README.md

 # Markdown-to-HTML
-This project aims to convert the basic markdown to html
+This project aims to convert some basic markdown to html